wssimms/gssquared/Docs/DevelopLog.md

 claude suggests the following: https://claude.ai/chat/d62f96a2-8d7b-473c-8847-e8578269d0bb

 i.e. keep all my screen data in CPU primarily and just chuck it to the gpu once in a while.
+That is actually working really well.
+When there are full-screen updates going on, it's actually running faster to do just one update per frame of the entire texture than up to 24 partial texture updates.
+Running in about 1/2 the time it used to.

+Still getting a 3x benefit of partial display recalculation vs doing the whole thing (500us for full update, 175-200us for partial).
+Of course, the hires calculations even with LUT are fairly expensive, so not having to do all of those is a savings.
+But - are there any possible optimizations if we get rid of that?
+* fewer conditionals
+* don't have to do the txt/hires shadowing.
+That could save a lot of horsepower on the CPU side not having to do all those calculations on the update side, and I don't have a way to measure that easily.
+* what about generating the scanline bits in actual bits, instead of in bytes.
+I would be moving 8x less data around.
+This doesn't help once we get to the IIgs of course but would for the legacy II modes.

+But I -still- have the entire display in VRAM texture that I can use to create thumbnails.
+And in RAM I can stuff into the clipboard.